7 Important Grilling Tips Big John and I have 7 very important grilling tips to

 Here everything begins—with the farmer.
-The farmer should be devoted to living the life of a conscientious supplier, to creating a superior product, to providing for the customer and for his own future.
+The farmer should be devoted to living the life of a conscientious supplier, creating a superior product, providing for the customer, and for his own future.
 Not all farmers get it, though.
 Not all care enough to keep plugging away at the quality of their wares or keep their product in stock.
-Not all farmers know how.
+Not all farmers know-how.
 Or perhaps these farmers don’t see the needs of their customers.
 After all, it’s the consumer’s needs that drive the farmer.

 Ultimately, it comes down to the customer.
 The consumer must walk into the Farmer’s Market and take that leap of faith to buy a farmer’s product.

 When a consumer shops at a farmer’s market, he or she may be taking a leap of faith, but he or she also has expectations about the products sold there.
 He or she might think that these goods are healthier or more wholesome, or the customer may feel the foodstuffs taste better as they are not produced in a factory.
 He or she does not always consider the process of creating the product.
 But there are many factors leading to the development of the fare.
 As both a consumer and a conscientious farmer, I decided to sit down and evaluate—what I consider to be—the most important aspects of buying from a farmer’s market.